-The report is made up of a number of volumes: Preliminaries; nine Parts; a Survivor Experience study and five case studies.
-Whanaketia should be read in full, along with the other interim reports from the Inquiry to understand the overall picture of abuse in State and faith-based care from 1950 to 1999.
+The report is made up of a preliminary, nine parts and five case studies.

+Whanaketia should be read in full, along with the other reports from the Commission to understand the overall picture of abuse in State and faith-based care from 1950 to 1999.